wp-plugins/x-forms-express/readme.txt

 == Description ==

 ### Create professional forms real fast, real easy!
-**X Forms** is a **High Quality** and simple to use **Form Creator**.
+**[X Forms](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711?ref=Basix)** is a **High Quality** and simple to use **Form Creator**.
-If you have a need to create and customize good looking forms on your WordPress website, look no further...**X Forms is the answer**!
+If you have a need to create and customize good looking forms on your WordPress website, look no further...[X Forms](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711?ref=Basix) is the answer**!

-WE created X Forms, where X=Any, because we got sick of trying to find the perfect form builder.
-From the knowledge we gathered from all the form builders that came short we came up with X Forms...and we share it with you!
+We created [X Forms](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711?ref=Basix), where X=Any, because we got sick of trying to find the perfect form builder.
+From the knowledge we gathered from all the form builders that came short we came up with this, [X Forms](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711?ref=Basix)...and we share it with you!

-**With X Forms you dont have to worry about online forms agian!**
+**With [X Forms](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711?ref=Basix) you dont have to worry about online forms agian!**

 ### [Live Preview](http://webaways.com/x-forms/)